SkyworkAI/Skywork-R1V/README.md

-## R1V3-38B Evaluation
+## 📊 Evaluation
 Skywork-R1V3-38B demonstrates state-of-the-art performance on various multimodal reasoning tasks.
+We provide the code in [eval](https://github.com/SkyworkAI/Skywork-R1V/tree/main/eval) to reproduce the results.

 **Comparison of Skywork-R1V3 with Multimodal Open-Source and Proprietary Models**